Peace

 Day 12 — Isaiah 41:10

-So do not fear, for I am with you; do not be dismayed, for I am your God.
-I will strengthen you and help you; I will uphold you with my righteous right hand.
+Don’t you be afraid, for I am with you.
+Don’t be dismayed, for I am your God.
+I will strengthen you.
+Yes, I will help you.
+Yes, I will uphold you with the right hand of my righteousness.

 Four promises in one sentence: I am with you, I strengthen you, I help you, I uphold you.
 Memorize for moments of panic.